VT69/ExplainSentinel/README.md

 > **Which words actually drive these sentiment predictions, and how much do we trust the model?**

-ExplainSentinel answers this by adding a **token-level explainability layer** on top of FinBERT using **LIME** (Local Interpretable Model-agnostic Explanations) alongside internal **Attention Heatmaps**, deployed as an interactive, highly-optimized Streamlit web app.
+ExplainSentinel answers this by adding a **token-level explainability layer** to a custom **FinBERT + Bi-LSTM Hybrid Architecture**.
+It uses **LIME** (Local Interpretable Model-agnostic Explanations) alongside **LSTM Token Attribution** to surface the exact words driving predictions, deployed as an interactive, highly-optimized Streamlit web app.

+Instead of relying solely on the single `[CLS]` token for classification, our hybrid model feeds FinBERT's raw token embeddings into a **Bidirectional LSTM**, capturing sequential context.
+The two signals are fused via a **learnable scalar (α)**, providing superior robustness.

 ---